 Caring for Yourself After Your Image-Guided Breast Biopsy

-This information will help you care for your biopsy site after your ultrasound, magnetic resonance imaging (MRI), or stereotactic breast biopsy.
+This information will help you care for yourself after your ultrasound, magnetic resonance imaging (MRI), or stereotactic (STAYR-ee-oh-TAK-tik) breast biopsy.

 Follow these guidelines after your procedure.

-• Keep the bandage on your biopsy site until the day after your biopsy.
+• Keep the bandage on the biopsy site until the day after your biopsy.

-• Leave the Steri-Strips™ (thin strips of paper tape) on your biopsy site.
-If they don’t fall off on their own in 3 days, you can remove them.
+• Leave the Steri-Strips™ (thin strips of paper tape) on the biopsy site.
+If they do not fall off on their own in 3 days, you can take them off.

 • You can shower 24 hours (1 day) after your biopsy.
-Remove your bandage before showering but leave the Steri-Strips in place.
-Let the shower water run over your biopsy site.
-Gently pat it dry with a clean towel.
-You don’t need to put another bandage on your biopsy site after you shower, unless there is any drainage.
-If there is, place a clean bandage (Band-Aid®) over your biopsy site.
+Take off your bandage before showering but leave the Steri-Strips in place.
+Let the shower water run over the biopsy site.
+When you’re done, gently pat the site dry with a clean towel.

-• You may have swelling and bruising after your biopsy.
-Apply an ice pack to the area for 10 to 15 minutes several times during the first 24 to 48 hours (1 to 2 days) after your procedure.
-This will help reduce swelling.
-The bruises and swelling should go away on their own in about a week.
+• You may have some swelling and bruising after your biopsy.
+If you do, put an ice pack on the biopsy site for 10 to 15 minutes at a time.
+Do this a few times during the first 24 to 48 hours (1 to 2 days) after your procedure.
+It will help reduce swelling.
+The swelling and bruising should go away in about 1 week.

-• If you have any bleeding from your biopsy site, apply steady pressure with a gauze pad.
-If the bleeding becomes heavy or doesn’t stop, call your healthcare provider.
+• If the biopsy site is bleeding, press firmly on it with a gauze pad until the bleeding stops.
+If the bleeding becomes heavy or does not stop, call your healthcare provider.

-• Wear a tight-fitting bra to help support your biopsy site and make you feel more comfortable.
-Your radiologist will let you know if you need to wear any special type of bra after your biopsy.
+• Wear a tight-fitting bra to help support the biopsy site and make you feel more comfortable.
+Your radiologist will tell you if you need to wear any special type of bra after your biopsy.

 • For 3 days after your biopsy, do not: